tergav17/TRASM/size/README.md

 # Object Size
 Sizing tool for the TRASM toolchain.
-Prints sizes of an object
+Prints sizes of an object.

 ## Usage
 ```